abubakarflutter/weather_app/README.md

 # weather_app

-# This repo haven't commited wih full code yet.
+# This repo haven't committed wih full code yet.
 I'm trying to commit code daily.

 A new Flutter application.
 Which tells weather of any city in the world